-Code section Code requirement Comply: Evidence, commentary and any Yes/No explanations

-3.1 Landlords must have a person or team assigned to take responsibility for complaint handling to ensure complaints receive the necessary attention, and that these are reported to the governing body.
+Code section Code requirement Comply: Yes/No Evidence, commentary and any explanations 3.1 Landlords must have a person or team assigned to take responsibility for complaint handling to ensure complaints receive the necessary attention, and that these are reported to the governing body.
 This Code will refer to that person or team as the "complaints officer".
 Yes Raven Housing Trust has a dedicated complaint handler in post.
 In addition Head of Customer Experience oversees the complaint process and provides regular performance reports.
 3.2 the complaint handler appointed must have appropriate complaint handling skills and no conflicts of interest.
 Complaint handler has attended various HOS course to ensure they have appropriate skills and has no conflicts of interests (confirmed by Declaration of Interest form)

-Code section Code requirement Comply: Yes/No Evidence, commentary and any explanations 3.3 Complaint handlers should: be able to act sensitively and fairly be trained to handle complaints and deal with distressed and upset residents have access to staff at all levels to facilitate quick resolution of complaints have the authority and autonomy to act to resolve disputes quickly and fairly.
-Yes Complaint handler has attended various HOS run course and has authority and autonomy to investigate and resolve complaints.
+Code section Code requirement Comply: Evidence, commentary and any Yes/No explanations 3.3 Complaint handlers should: be able to act sensitively and fairly be trained to handle complaints and deal with distressed and upset residents have access to staff at all levels to facilitate quick resolution of complaints Yes Complaint handler has attended various HOS run course and has authority and autonomy to investigate and resolve complaints.
 They have access to the information required to do this.